centreon/centreon-documentation/en/reporting/installation.md

     systemctl daemon-reload
     systemctl restart mysql

-Then start the service MySQL.
-If this service cannot start, remove the ib_log files before restarting MySQL (be sure MySQL is stopped):
+Then start the service MariaDB.
+If this service cannot start, remove the ib_log files before restarting MariaDB (be sure MariaDB is stopped):

     rm -f /var/lib/mysql/ib_logfile*
     systemctl restart mysql

-If you are using a custom MySQL socket file, modify the `/etc/my.cnf` file and in the [client] section, add the following variable:
+If you are using a custom MariaDB socket file, modify the `/etc/my.cnf` file and in the [client] section, add the following variable:

     socket=$PATH_TO_SOCKET$

 ### Start configuring

-First check that the reporting MySQL is running.
+First check that the reporting MariaDB is running.
 Then launch the following command, answering the questions:

     /usr/share/centreon-bi/config/install.sh